 The Group enters into certain foreign currency options and forward contracts in order to hedge the foreign currency risk related to the purchase of palm based products as well as the Company's forecasted dividend payments.
 Cash flow hedge accounting may be applied to some of these derivatives as they are considered to be highly effective hedging instruments.
-A net fair value gain of US\$0.2 million (2020: loss of US\$0.2 million), with a related deferred tax charge of US\$24,000 (2020: credit of US\$24,000), has been included in other comprehensive income in respect of these contracts.
+A net fair value gain of US\$0.3 million (2021: US\$0.2 million), with a related deferred tax charge of US\$26,000 (2021: US\$24,000), has been included in other comprehensive income in respect of these contracts.
 Other foreign currency options and forward contracts entered into by the Group are accounted for at fair value through profit or loss.